inlor/inlor.github.io/README.md

 **2020: Remote, Part-time, Student Contract (8 months)**

-Development in Symfony and React and database modelization.
+Development in Symfony, React and database modelization.
 I made the migration from the old system to the new one.

+For this project, I followed requirements specifications using the Agile approach.
+Every 1-2 weeks, we made a point about the evolution of the project.

+I was the principal full-stack developer during this project.
+The project manager got involved from time to time by participating in some small functionalities and configurations.

+The project required multiple tables junctions, numerous CRUDs, dynamic surveys, and planning of meetings.

+Stack: Symfony, React, GitHub, Docker.

 ## ```Scratch Animator - Graine de Partage```